Randomness as Reference: Benchmark Metric for Optimization in Engineering: Method performance analysis

 In order to differentiate the specialized from the versatile methods, as well as detect the methods entirely superseded by others, an overlap in method performance was assessed.
 This was achieved by detecting the test functions on which a specific method was successful ($\mathbb{G} > 0.9$) and then determining the intersection of this "solved" function set with the corresponding "solved" function sets of all other methods.
 Method performance overlap was calculated as a share of functions of the method's "solved" functions set also appearing in another method's "solved" functions set.

 The results of this analysis shown in Figure \ref{fig:overlap_heatmap} illustrate the specialization and overall relative capabilities of the tested optimization methods.
-It can be noted that some methods, such as STOGO and GWO, have their own particular niches in which they seem to be particularly well suited.
+Some methods, such as STOGO and GWO, have their own particular niches in which they seem to be particularly well suited.
 On the other hand, some methods are strongly superseded by others, to the point that there is almost no reason for them to be used at all.
-For example, DA strongly (i.e. on $>90\%$ functions) supersedes LBFGSB, NM, MSGD, SRACOS, SSA, GA, and ESCH; CRS supersedes NM and BA; EFO supersedes ABC, BA, and ESCH; ABC supersedes ESCH, FWA supersedes MRFO; GA supersedes MSGD and SRACOS.
+For example, DA strongly supersedes (i.e. on $>90\%$ of functions) LBFGSB, NM, MSGD, SRACOS, SSA, and ESCH; CRS supersedes BA; EFO supersedes ABC, BA, and ESCH; ABC supersedes ESCH, FWA supersedes MRFO; GA supersedes MSGD and SRACOS.
 Similarly, CMAES performs well on 100\% of functions on which BA showed good results, and also strongly supersedes LBFGSB, NM, MSGD, CRS, and PSO.
-Finally, LSHADE supersedes all methods but STOGO, GWO, MRFO and FWA, while dominating NM and MSGD.
-It can also be observed that PSO, otherwise a very competent method, does not strongly supersede any of the other tested methods.
+Finally, LSHADE supersedes all methods but STOGO, GWO, MRFO and FWA, while dominating LBFGSB, NM, MSGD, and PSO.
+It is also visible that PSO, otherwise a very competent method, does not strongly supersede any of the other tested methods.